Ablinne/optimize-stencil/README.rst

 Contributors
 ------------

-If you have problems let me know (https://git.tpi.uni-jena.de/albn/optimize_stencil/issues).
+If you have problems let me know at https://github.com/Ablinne/optimize-stencil/issues.